Linn Records: High resolution downloads

 As of February 2013 all 'Studio Master' downloads from linnrecords.com are available in FLAC format, ALAC (Apple Lossless Audio Codec.) and MP3.
-The music does not include DRM technology.
-The website was also updated so that embedded artwork was added to all downloads.

 In 2008, Linn Records started to host music for other labels and now offers a library of more than 700 Studio Master Quality albums from 96 different labels.
-The start of 2012 saw the label form a partnership with Universal to sell a huge range of their back catalogue.
+The start of 2012 saw the label form a partnership with Universal to sell a range of their back catalogue.